meerasndr/haskell-http-json/README.md

 # Small Haskell app with HTTP & JSON

-Followed along this tutorial by [Morten Kolstad](https://github.com/morteako)to understand a practical context for Haskell language: https://functional.christmas/2019/23
+Followed along this tutorial by [Morten Kolstad](https://github.com/morteako) to understand a practical context for Haskell language: https://functional.christmas/2019/23

 Learned about the following things: